brent-ivens-hg/school/google_ads_display_certification.md

 ## 5. Deliver the Right Message on Google Display Ads

 > Ad formats play a vital role in how your brand communicates with your audience.
 With Google Display ads, you can
-> choose from different ad formats based on your priorities—whether it's maximizing efficiency or retaining creative
+> choose from different ad formats based on your priorities — whether it's maximizing efficiency or retaining creative
 > control.

 ### **Why Choose Display Ad Formats?**